3n0ugh/Python-Notes/10-Character Encoding.md

  - Character encoding is a converting process.
- - Computers are percieve electrical signals then  meaning them to 0 and 1.  (about voltage)
+ - Computers are perceived electrical signals then  meaning them to 0 and 1.  (about voltage)
- - If we want to encode something , we are convertting them readeable things with using 0 and 1.
+ - If we want to encode something, we convert them to readable things using 0 and 1.

 - ASCII
    - American Standart Code for Information Interchange
-   - It designed by Bob Bemer and his crew.
+   - It was designed by Bob Bemer and his crew.
-   - We can see ascii table from here; [Ascii](https://www.asciitable.com/)
+   - We can see ASCII table from here [ASCII](https://www.asciitable.com/)

 - 7 Byte System
-   - First 7 bytes are epitomising 127 character.
+   - First 7 bytes are epitomizing 127 characters.
    - ASCII is taking a step for secure information gathering.

 - UNICODE
-   - UNICODE is a standart as ASCII.
+   - UNICODE is a standard as ASCII.
-   - It is starting to design by Joe Becker , Lee Collins and Mark Davis.
+   - It is starting a design by Joe Becker, Lee Collins, and Mark Davis.

 - .encode method's errors parameters
    - ![](https://github.com/3n0ugh/Python-Notes/blob/main/Pasted%20image.png)